TN 135 SmartPath Technology with Bridge Testing Verification

 SmartPath Technology with Bridge Testing Verification

-The DS-11 software includes a proprietary algorithm to test for an unbridged condition in the dsDNA, ssDNA, RNA and Protein A280 apps.
+The DS-11 and DS-8X software includes a proprietary algorithm to test for an unbridged condition in the dsDNA, ssDNA, RNA and Protein A280 apps.
 This element of the SmartPath algorithm not only detects the unbridged condition, but it also compensates to ensure accurate results with no user action required.

 Table 1 presents results of 0.5 μL dsDNA measurements taken on properly conditioned surfaces using the DS-11 dsDNA app and a competitor product to simulate misloaded 1.0 μL samples.
 The data shows that ten out of ten samples were measured accurately on the DS-11, whereas the competitor product gave erroneous results in nine out of ten replicates under the same conditions.